Butterknifees/Elemental-WAR/README.md

 # Elemental-WAR
 Developed for Game Dev Hackathon

-Your goal is to score as many points as you can.
-Points can be scored by killing enemy, collecting coins and power-ups.
+Your goal is to score as many points as you can./n Points can be scored by killing enemy, collecting coins and power-ups.
 Avoid touching the enemy aur it's projectile, as getting hit will result in Game Over!!
 Powerup grants you with a projectile that can be used once.
 On getting hit by the projectile the enemy will die,